 Basic statistics in R, Leuven - online

-Please register if you want to be informed on dates for the exercise sessions, and repeats of the training.
+Please register if you want to be notified of the details of the online training.

 This training gives an introduction to the use of the statistical software language R. R is a language for data analysis and graphics.
 This introduction to R is aimed at beginners.
 The training covers data handling, graphics, and basic statistical techniques.

 R is for free and for more information you can visit the CRAN web site.

 This training is an introduction to the use of R and RStudio and stops at very basic analyses (t-tests and non-parametric equivalents).
 A full overview of statistical analyses in R including regression, ANOVA will be given in the follow-up training Basic statistics in R, part II.

 - Get an idea of what R and Rstudio is

 - Use R to handle data: creating, reading, reformatting and writing data

 - Use basic statistical techniques in R : normality tests, t-tests, wilcoxon tests, chi square tests, correlations, survival analysis...